vogler75/automation-gateway/README.md

 ```
 You can also pass the configuration filename as an argument.

-App is a single program with GraphQL, MQTT and the OPC UA connections in one single program.
+App is with GraphQL, MQTT and the OPC UA connections.
 There is also "App-plc4x" which includes the [plc4x](https://plc4x.apache.org/) connectivity.

 ## Configuration

 See config.yaml in the app directory for an example how to configure the Gateway.
 You can pass a configuration file name to the program as the first argument or by setting a environment variable GATEWAY_CONFIG.
 If no argument is given then config.yaml will be used.
 If there are any questions about the configuration, please get in touch with me.

-If you enable [GraphiQL](https://github.com/graphql/graphiql) (a graphical ui to build and execute GraphQL queries) you can access GraphiQL with http://localhost:4000/graphiql/ **! trailing slash is important !**
+If you enable [GraphiQL](https://github.com/graphql/graphiql), a graphical ui to build and execute GraphQL queries, then you can access GraphiQL with
+> http://localhost:4000/graphiql/ **! trailing slash is important !**

 ```
+MqttServer:
+  Listeners:
+    - Id: Mqtt
+      Port: 1883
+      Host: 0.0.0.0
+      LogLevel: INFO # ALL | INFO

 GraphQLServer:
   Listeners:
     - Port: 4000